 "What is it that I manage?
 I don't know," returned Biddy, smiling.

 She managed our whole domestic life, and wonderfully too; but I did not mean that, though that made what I did mean more surprising.

-"How do you manage, Biddy," said I, "to learn everything that I learn,

-"No; because when I come in from the forge of a night, any one can and always to keep up with me?"
-I was beginning to be rather vain of my knowledge, for I spent my birthday guineas on it, and set aside the greater part of my pocket-money for similar investment; though I have no doubt,
+"How do you manage, Biddy," said I, "to learn everything that I learn, and always to keep up with me?"
+I was beginning to be rather vain of my knowledge, for I spent my birthday guineas on it, and set aside the greater part of my pocket-money for similar investment; though I have no doubt, now, that the little I knew was extremely dear at the price.